 I purchased an Apple Watch when they debuted in 2015.
 I mentioned the Apple ecosystem in my remarks above, and true to form, Apple has extended their ecosystem to the Apple Watch.
 In fact, I would propose this is the main reason for the popularity of this smart watch over its competitors.
 Apple Watches are beautifully designed, however it’s the Apple ecosystem that delivers the functionality, and where Apple’s competitors fall behind.

 Initially, I was hesitant to order a first generation product, but I soon overcame my fears as I watched all the app makers on my iPhone roll out updates supporting the watch even before Apple started selling it.

 Apple iPad Air 2

 I use my iPad mainly to read magazines and news services, participate in social media, view photos and video, and run tutorials.
 The Retina display on this version of Apple’s iPad product line is beautiful to look at, making photos pop, and reading text easy on the eyes.
 I take my iPad with me when I travel to keep me busy when I have “down time” to fill, such as airline flights, and waiting around for tours and excursions to start.
 I load up my iPad with lots of reading material before I leave on a trip.

 Again, the iPad is part of the Apple ecosystem, so photos, calendar appointments, contacts, and documents are synced to iCloud and simply appear on the various Apple devices I use.
 All I have to do is sign in using my Apple username and password, and the ecosystem takes care of the details for me, by and large.

-I have always had an interest in weather, and ran my own weather station for many years from my home, here in Victoria, BC, Canada.
-A portable weather station appealed to me on two fronts:
+I have always had an interest in weather, and have run my own weather station for many years from my home, here in Victoria, BC, Canada.
+My two main uses for a portable weather station:

 - measuring conditions when I am out in the field taking astronomical photographs and observing